kishankumar8/ALL-ABOUT/README.md

 👋 Hi, I'm
 🎓 I’m currently pursuing a Bachelor of Technology h.) with ialization in Artificial Intelligence and Data Science.
-💻 I’m focused on learnildts , ene ojd dang a
+💻 I’m focused on learnildts , ene ojd dang

 # What i learn today